May 30, 2021

 You should address these underlying problems first before considering a zoned system.

-Leaking Air Ducts – If the ducts connected to your second floor are leaking cold air, then of course your upstairs will not be cold.
-Unfortunately, the average air duct system lose around 20-30% of its conditioned air to cracks and gaps i the ductwork.
+- Leaking Air Ducts – If the ducts connected to your second floor are leaking cold air, then of course your upstairs will not be cold.
+Unfortunately, the average air duct system loses around 20-30% of its conditioned air to cracks and gaps in the ductwork.
 Learn how to test your air ducts for leaks.
 Get them sealed by a professional if that’s the case.